mirjSolution/myFlix-client/README.md

 # myFlix-client

-> Using React, build the client-side for an application called myFlix based on its existing server-side code (REST API and database).

 It is a small movie app that includes authentication, profiles where you can change details and unregister, add favourite movie, and delete a favourite movie on your profile list.

 ## Note